5 Challenging Emotions Every Stepmom Will Face

 The only real way to deal with resentment is to either change the current situation or communicate your grievances clearly.
 Otherwise, that ugly feeling is just going to build up over time.

 "Just as a new mother who has given birth is likely scared that she doesn't know what she's doing, so does a stepmom fear being a total failure.
-It's nothing to be ashamed of."
+It's absolutely nothing to be ashamed of."

 Questions & Answers

 © 2018 Michelle Zunter